madalinungureanu/wpwh-contact-form-7/readme.txt

 == Changelog ==

+= 1.2: October 20, 2020 =
+* Feature: Allow preservation of form files (Enables you to caches files for the length of your choice to make them available for webhooks
+* Tweak: Optimize documentation
+* Fix: Applied settings for the contact form have been applied to all added webhook endpoints

 = 1.1.2: August 24, 2020 =
 * Tweak: Support for Contact Form 7 5.2.1 (wpcf7_special_mail_tags receives the mail_tag argument)